arrowsjs/arrows/README.md

 other branches will be removed.
 This arrow returns the result of the branch that resumed execution.

-The input to the resulting arrow will be fed to each sub-arrow.
+The input to the resulting arrow will be fed to each sub-arrow (that is, each arrow gets a copy of the same input).
 The resulting arrow is asynchronous.

 ```javascript
 Arrow.any([ajaxServer1, ajaxServer2, ajaxServer3]); // The result will be the response of